grt192/GRT2022/WRITEUP.md

 # GRT Controls Writeup 2022
 **Editor's note:** Hello!
 This writeup was mostly (entirely) written by local controls nerd Kevin Yu.
 Sorry for getting it out so late; after comps I was bogged down with projects and SAT prep and AP testing and the motivation to finish this never really came back.
-I'm not really qualified to write about vision, but every other subsystem should be covered minus internals and climb, whose sections I never really got around to writing (sorry!).
+I'm not really qualified to write about vision, but every subsystem should be covered minus internals and climb, whose sections I never really got around to writing (sorry!).
 This document certainly isn't as polished as I initially envisioned it as being, but I hope that even without a few subsystems this makes for an interesting read.